 - Killgrove K (Under contract).
 These Old Roman Bones: What Bioarchaeology Tells Us about Life in the Roman Empire.
 Popular science book under contract with Johns Hopkins University Press.
 Projected length: 45,000 words plus bibliography.
 Completion of manuscript anticipated by December 2016.

 - Killgrove K (Under review).
 Using skeletal remains as a proxy for Roman lifestyles: the potential and problems with osteological reconstructions of health, diet, and stature in Imperial Rome.
 Manuscript submitted for Diet and Nutrition in the Roman World, C. Holleran and P. Erdkamp, eds.
 Ashgate Publishing.

-- Wilkin, S, M Newton, L Kinison, H Jolly, M Zechini, A Hudson, A Acosta, M Voas, and —– (Under review).
+- Wilkin, S, M Newton, L Kinison, H Jolly, M Zechini, A Hudson, A Acosta, M Voas, and —– (Accepted).
 Florida bioarchaeology: past, present, and future.
-Manuscript submitted to The Florida Anthropologist.
+The Florida Anthropologist.

 - —– and J Montgomery.
 (Under review).
 All roads lead to Rome: exploring human migration to the Eternal City through biochemistry of skeletons from two Imperial-era sites (1st-3rd c AD).
 Manuscript submitted to PLOS One.

 - —–.
 (Under review).
 Using biological distance techniques to investigate the heterogeneous population of Imperial Rome.
 Manuscript under review for edited volume, The Archaeology of Circulation, Exchange, and Human Migration, D. Peterson and J. Dudgeon, eds.